 When we as patients seek out the help from a physician, we have an expectation that everything will turn out fine in the end, even if it takes a while.
 The outcome is sort of the light at the end of the tunnel that both patient and professional are aiming for.
 Unfortunately, not everyone does get better or is healed to their previous state of being.
 The blame doesn’t need to be assigned because many times it was just too much for a body to handle or it was time for the individual to pass on.
 But, what about the times when medical errors are to blame or the patient wasn’t diligent to directions and mandates?

 The healthcare industries need a bump in technology that will help to provide better care for patients and help the organization to work better and more efficiently.
+Technology has infiltrated every industry and has in many ways made it better and more efficient and the same has been done for the healthcare industry.
 Analytics is that technology, and it is proving itself by leaps and bounds.
 Hospitals and other facilities that have implemented and rely upon analytics have seen their reimbursements coming back more consistently rather than being penalized or paid at a lower percentage.
-Outcomes at these locations has also been more above previous recorded records, and one other characteristic that many healthcare organizations are going after is the boost in patient satisfaction numbers, which did increase with the analytics program implementation.
+Outcomes at these locations have also been more above previously recorded records, and one other characteristic that many healthcare organizations are going after is the boost in patient satisfaction numbers, which did increase with the analytics program implementation.

 Because analytics is probably new to a good portion of the healthcare analysts out there, you are not being thrown into the deep end of the pool without any help to learn the ropes.
 Health Catalyst understands that expanding your outcomes with analytics starts with a firm foundational ability to run the program and make it work for your organization.
 As such, they have worked to create the Healthcare Analytics Summit ’16 to go well beyond the definition of analytics and provide the insights into best practices, adoption, agile leadership and financial positioning in order to make this system work for you in every way possible.